cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 ## Discussion

-This specification uses up a large number of Simple Values and Tags, in particular one of the rare one-byte tags and two thirds of the one-byte simple values.
+This specification uses up a number of Simple Values and Tags, in particular one of the rare one-byte tags and a good chunk of the one-byte simple values.
 Since the objective is compression, this is warranted only based on a consensus that this specific format could be useful for a wide area of applications, while maintaining reasonable